ubuntu-mate/ubuntu-mate.org/pages/faq-downloads.md

 * **powerpc** is for non-Intel Macs before 2006 and compatible IBM PowerPC machines.
 New downloads for these are no longer available.

+**Ubuntu MATE Exclusive**

+* If you have an ultra mobile PC (UMPC), like certain GPD branded models or a Topjoy Falcon, we have builds designed specifically for that hardware.

+  More details can be [found on our UMPC page](/ports/umpcs/).

 ## Which release?